 There is a dark line where the water turns to fall.

 I did not know it until I stood on the dock and started drawing.
-Tricia helped me the line and now owns this painting.
+Tricia helped me the line and now owns this painting. private collection

 From the Three Sisters bridge, looking upriver.